DiegoYegros/Bing-API-Wrapper/README.md

 -Open your terminal and run 'python transcribeYoutube.py' -get a video youtube link to process the transcription.
 -Remember that as March 2023, Bing Chat can only take 2000 words.
-Your transcript must be shorter or equal than 2000 words.
+Your transcript must be shorter or equal to 2000 words.